-Conventional mortgages follow the rules set by Fannie Mae or Freddie Mac and are not backed by the federal government.
+Conventional mortgages follow the guidelines set by Fannie Mae or Freddie Mac and are not backed by the federal government.

 You must also be able to show that you can afford your existing mortgage and the monthly loan payments.

 Most lenders expect rental property owners to have at least six months of cash set aside to cover both mortgage obligations.